nophead/NopSCADlib/readme.md

 <a name="Belts"></a>
 ## Belts
 Models timing belt running in a path over toothed or smooth pulleys and calculates an accurate length.
-Only models 2D paths, belt may twist to support crossed belt core XY and other designes where the belt twists!
+Only models 2D paths, belt may twist to support crossed belt core XY and other designs where the belt twists!

 By default the path is a closed loop.
 An open loop can be specified by specifying `open=true`, and in that case the start and end points are not connected, leaving the loop open.

 To get a 180 degree twist of the loop, you can use the `twist` argument. `Twist` can be a single number, and in that case the belt will twist after the position with that number.
 Alternatively `twist` can be a list of boolean values with a boolean for each position; the belt will then twist after the position that have a `true` value in the `twist` list.
-If the path is specified with pulley/idler types, then you can use `auto_twist=true`; in that case the belt will automatically twist so the back of the belt always runs against idlers and the tooth side runs against pullies.
+If the path is specified with pulley/idler types, then you can use `auto_twist=true`; in that case the belt will automatically twist so the back of the belt always runs against idlers and the tooth side runs against pulleys.
 If you use
 `open=true` then you might also use `start_twist=true` to let the belt start the part with the back side out.

 The path must be specified as a list of positions.
 Each position should be either a vector with `[x, y, pulley]` or `[x, y, r]`.
-A pully is a type from
+A pulley is a type from
 `pulleys.scad`, and correct radius and angle will automatically be calculated.
 Alternatively a radius can be specified directly.

 To make the back of the belt run against a smooth pulley on the outside of the loop specify a negative pitch radius.
-Alternativley you can just specify smooth pulleys in the path, and it will then happen automatically.
+Alternatively you can just specify smooth pulleys in the path, and it will then happen automatically.

 Individual teeth are not drawn, instead they are represented by a lighter colour.